Skip to main content

 Function which is called when a navigation action is not handled by any of the navigators.

-By default, React Navigation will show a development-only error message when an action was not handled.
+By default, React Navigation will show a development-only error message when an action is not handled.
 You can override the default behavior by providing a custom function.

 linking